 Eventually, materials engineers may advance to become technical specialists or to supervise a team of engineers and technicians.
 Many become engineering managers or move into other managerial positions or sales work.
 An engineering background is useful in sales because it enables sales engineers to discuss a product's technical aspects and assist in product planning, installation, and use.
 For more information, see the profiles on architectural and engineering managers and sales engineers.

-The median annual wage for materials engineers was $87,690 in May 2014.
+The median annual wage for materials engineers is $98,300.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $53,290, and the highest 10 percent earned more than $138,450.
+The lowest 10 percent earned less than $60,580, and the highest 10 percent earned more than $154,340.

-In May 2014, the median annual wages for materials engineers in the top industries in which they worked were as follows:
+The median annual wages for materials engineers in the top industries in which they work are as follows:

 Most materials engineers work full time.
-About 1 out of 3 materials engineers worked more than 40 hours per week in 2014.
+Some materials engineers work more than 40 hours per week.

 Job Outlook for Materials Engineers[About this section] [To Top]